 Students with Disabilities

 Students with learning or other disabilities should inform CIEE of what services or accommodation may be needed as early in the pre-departure process as possible so appropriate arrangements can be made.
 There are wheelchair-accessible homestays.
-CIEE can arrange to use accessible classrooms for language study as needed.
+The classrooms at the Qalam Center for Arabic language study are not accessible but CIEE will arrange to use other classrooms for language study if needed.